faldujay/Coursera_Capstone/README.md

 # Coursera_Capstone
- It is Applied Data Science Capston project on coursera
+ It is Applied Data Science Capstone project on coursera